GUIDED TUCSON WALKING TOURS

 Some of these include DeGrazia Gallery In The Sun in the Catalina Foothills on the north side of town...a spectacular art gallery with DeGrazia's art which includes many style.

-Stop by American Eats in South Tucson featuring several local food vendors and a bar all under one roof with a focus on Sonoran Mexican Food.
+Stop by American Eat Company in South Tucson featuring several local food vendors and a bar all under one roof with a focus on Sonoran Mexican Food.
 It's a festive environment and always fun!

-Mission San Xavier del Bac, founded by Father Kino in the 1692.
+San Xavier del Bac Mission, founded by Father Kino in the 1692.
 The building dates to the 1780s and it sits on present day Tohono O'odham Nation land.
 It is the oldest intact European structure in Arizona.
 The original murals have been beautifully restored.
 It continues to be a working house of worship.

 The Titan Missile Museum, located south of Tucson, housed a secret nuclear warhead during the cold ward era.
 Take a tour and see the silo and living quarters of this top secret site.
 Visit the control room and see the early punchcard computer technology that protected Americans during the Cold War!